Final | February 2022 | v2.0.1 | OFFICIAL - Public | QGCDG (ICT Strategic Sourcing)

 ICT program and project assurance framework

-The Queensland Government endorsed the Program and project assurance policy and framework as the new minimum standards for project initiation, evaluation, procurement and assurance across the Queensland public sector.
-Departments should ensure that the project management approaches identified in the Program and project assurance policy underpin the procurement processes.
+The Queensland Government uses the Program and project assurance policy and framework as the minimum standards for project initiation, evaluation, procurement and assurance across the Queensland public sector.
+Departments should ensure the project management approaches identified in the Program and project assurance policy underpin the procurement processes undertaken for project delivery.

-Department procurement procedures are department specific procedures, which set out how procurement activities are to be conducted in compliance with the QPP , Queensland Indigenous Procurement Policy (QIPP) and other legislation, policy and agreements, including but not limited to:
+Department procurement procedures are department specific procedures, which set out how procurement activities are to be conducted in compliance with the QPP , Buy Queensland approach, and other legislation, policy and free trade agreements, including but not limited to:

 Further detailed information concerning ICT procurement processes can be found at ICT procurement.